MichaelFisher1997/Chip8_Emulator/README.md

 This project has been an experiment in creating an emulator from the Chip8 assembly-like language into a working GUI application, while also being a test of multiple build systems, due to my desire to have a build that can be easily replicated across multiple different systems, though it has been a challenge.

-Note that the built file, usually called 'chip8' or 'chip8.exe', will currently need a 'games/' folder in order to run.
+Note that the built file, usually called 'chip8' or 'chip8.exe', will currently need a 'games/' folder in order to run, or call `chip [game]`

 Currently, I have these build systems working in a Arch-based Linux environment: